CaNS-World/CaNS/README.md

 ## News

+**[09/04/2025]:** The writing of checkpoint files has changed.
+To allow for more flexibility, CaNS now writes one file per scalar field, where each velocity component, pressure, and scalar fields is stored in a different checkpoint file.

 **[14/02/2025]:** Most pre-processor macros have been turned into runtime arguments, which allow for a much simpler control of the computational setup without re-compiling the source.
 See the updated [`docs/INFO_INPUT.md`](docs/INFO_INPUT.md) and [`docs/INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.

 **[08/02/2025]:** A new approach for solving the Poisson equation based on a Parallel Cyclic Reduction -- Tridiagonal Matrix Algorithm (PCR-TDMA) approach.
 See [`docs/INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.